 Revenues from sales of hardware, software and systems that do not require significant modification or customization of the underlying software are recognized when title and risk of loss has passed to the customer, there is evidence of an arrangement, fees are fixed or determinable and collection of the related receivable is considered probable.
 Customers are billed for installation, training, project management and at least one year of product maintenance and technical support at the time of the product sale.
 Revenue from these activities are deferred at the time of the product sale and recognized ratably over the period these services are performed.
 Revenue from ongoing product maintenance and technical support agreements are recognized ratably over the period of the related agreements.
 Revenue from software development contracts that include significant modification or customization, including software product enhancements, is recognized based on the percentage of completion contract accounting method using labor efforts expended in relation to estimates of total labor efforts to complete the contract.
-For contracts, where some level of profit is assured but the Company is only able to estimate ranges of amounts of total contract revenue and total contract cost, SeaChange uses the lowest probable level of profits in accounting for the contract revenues and costs.
-Accounting for contract amendments and customer change orders are included in contract accounting when executed.
-Revenue from shipping and handling costs and other out-of-pocket expenses reimbursed by customers are included in revenues and cost of revenues.
-SeaChange's share of intercompany profits associated with sales and services provided to affiliated companies are eliminated in consolidation in proportion to our equity ownership.
+For contracts, where some level of profit is assured but the Company is only able to estimate and good contract revenue and total contract cost, SeaChange uses the lowest probable level of profits in accounting for the contract revenues and cost of revenues.
+SeaChange's share of intercompany profits associated with sales and services provided to affiliated companies are included in consolidation in proportion to our equity ownership.

 SeaChange's transactions frequently involve the sales of hardware, software, systems and services in multiple element arrangements.
 Revenues under multiple element arrangements are recorded based on the residual method of accounting.
 Under this method, the total arrangement value is allocated first to undelivered elements, based on their fair values, with the remainder being allocated to the delivered elements.
-Where fair value of undelivered service elements has not been established, the total arrangement value is recognized over the period during which the services are performed.
+Where fair value of undelivered elements has not been established, the total arrangement value is recognized over the period during which the services are performed.
 The amounts allocated to undelivered elements, which may include project management, training, installation, maintenance and technical support and certain hardware and software components, are based upon the price charged when these elements are sold separately and unaccompanied by the other elements.
 The amount allocated to installation, training and project management revenue is based upon standard hourly billing rates and the estimated time required to complete the service.
 These services are not essential to the functionality of systems as these services do not alter the equipment's capabilities, are available from other vendors and the systems are standard products.
 For multiple element arrangements that include software development with significant modification or customization and systems sales where vendor-specific objective evidence of the fair value does not exist for the undelivered elements of the arrangement (other than maintenance and technical support), percentage of completion accounting is applied for revenue recognition purposes to the entire arrangement with the exception of maintenance and technical support.
 For transactions in which consideration, including equity instruments, is given to a customer, SeaChange accounts for the value of this consideration as an adjustment to revenue.